litmuschaos/litmus-docs/website/docs/concepts/probes.md

 </tr>
 <tr>
   <th>Description</th>
-  <td> Flags to hold the stop or continue the experiment on probe failure</td>
+  <td> Flags to hold the stop or continue the fault on probe failure</td>
 </tr>
 <tr>
   <th>Type</th>